-Radiotherapy is widely used treating cancer.
+Radiotherapy is widely used treating cancer, alongside Chemotherapy.
 It works by using ionizing radiation to cause damage to the DNA of cancer cells, eventually killing them.
 Nearby cells can also be damaged in this process but are more likely to recover.

 If your doctors feel you need radiotherapy, a course will be devised specifically for you which takes into account the size and extent of your tumour, and your general health.